miguelPerezOntiveros/framework/README.md

 - why is sidebar_projects being called twice?
 - refreshing a page should take sidebar state into account, even if it doesn't match the query param
 - dont use the light blue color on the plus/times button
-- IMPORTANT:
-- Check if after login redirection, the landing page checks permissions properly
-- containerize this
-	- choose between
-		- Using RUN git clone ... in a Dockerfile and build the image each time the source code changes.
-		- Get the source code to the host and use COPY . /whatever in the Dockerfile.
-		- Get the source code to the host and use docker run -v $(pwd):/whatever/
+- ctrl+s to save on ace editor
+- tab to unfocus on ace editor
 - get the logs (2 sources)
 	- tail -f /var/log/apache2/php_errors.log
 	- the normal ./start
-	- secure viewer.php, if it's not
+- migrate the web app to use the JS client library
+- take jQuery out of the web app?
+- IMPORTANT:
+- Export/Import feature
+- Check if after login redirection, the landing page checks permissions properly
 - jQuery extension client library
 	- client demonstration tool
 	- some kind of discovery? maybe fill in a 'tables' array with objects that have appropriate functions